Best Online Degrees in: Dietetics and Nutrition

 Even at the undergraduate level, students may be required to complete a practicum in clinical nutrition.
 This practicum entails field work at an approved site, where students get to observe dieticians and nutritionists in action, and build practical skills in developing and evaluating diet plans, performing nutritional assessments, and documenting what they learn on the job.

 Building a Career

 To become a dietician or nutritionist, most people must earn a bachelor’s degree in an area such as dietetics, foods and nutrition, food services systems management, or a similar area; however, many do have advanced degrees, according to the U.S. Bureau of Labor Statistics (BLS).
 These professionals may train for their careers by completing an internship built into their degree program or completing an internship after college.
 The majority of states require dieticians to be licensed, a process that requires a bachelor’s-level college education, field experience, and passing an exam, the BLS explains.

 Some individuals choose to become certified as a Registered Dietician (RD) through the Commission on Dietetic Registration during the process of gaining state licensure or merely to boost their job prospects, as some jobs may require RD certification.
-The median yearly salary for dietitians and nutritionists was $53,250 as of May 2010, the BLS notes.
+The median yearly salary for dietitians and nutritionists was $53,250, the BLS notes.
 However, remember that earning a degree does not guarantee you a job, and that your salary will vary depending on your location, the size of your employer or client base, your experience, and the level of responsibility you have.

 Food and nutrition professionals may serve as clinical dieticians in hospitals, nursing homes, weight loss centers, and in private practice.
 Other careers in dietetics and nutrition include food service directors, sports nutritionists in fitness facilities, and food and nutrition consultants.
 Some dieticians and nutritionists opt to work in community health, serving as dieticians for community programs like the WIC (Women, Infants, and Children) program.